Consult with Allegheny College's admissions department for any important information, including application fees.

 Do I have to submit test scores to Allegheny College?

-No, Allegheny College is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you may want not want to include them in your application..
+❌ No, Allegheny College is test optional, so it's up to you if you want to submit test scores or not.
+If you have higher than average scores, you may want to send them.
+If you scored lower than a school's average, you may want not want to include them in your application.

 What is Allegheny College's acceptance rate?